-What does this all mean for investors?
+What does this mean for investors?
 As usual, I’ll have a few ideas of my own in today’s “Final Thought”.

-We follow some regular featured sources and the best other quant news from the week.
+We follow some regular great sources and the best insights from each week.

 Whether you are a trader or an investor, you need to understand risk.
 Think first about your risk.
 Only then should you consider possible rewards.
 I monitor many quantitative reports and highlight the best methods in this weekly update.